 The BS program in molecular biosciences and biotechnology encompasses many of the cutting-edge disciplines in life sciences research.
 Biotechnology is an exciting, rapidly growing field with major applications in agriculture (green biotechnology, leading to improved crops or production of vaccines in plants), health care (red biotechnology, leading to better therapeutics, diagnostics and personalized medicine) and industry (white biotechnology, leading to sustainable production of energy, enzymes and chemicals).

 This molecular biosciences and biotechnology degree program focuses on the interface between molecular biology and biotechnology.
-The interface drives major advancements in knowledge and applied research and development, like the development of next-generation biomedical products or biofuels.
+The interface drives major advancements in knowledge and applied research and development, such as the development of next-generation biomedical products or biofuels.
 Hands-on research and the capstone course with both science and business or entrepreneurial components round out this exciting program.

 This program is available as an accelerated degree program.
-Students can visit this website to learn more about accelerated degree programs: https://sols.asu.edu/degree-programs/accelerated-bachelor-master-science.
+Students may visit this website to learn more about accelerated degree programs: https://sols.asu.edu/degree-programs/accelerated-bachelor-master-science.

 Molecular Biosciences and Biotechnology (BS)